Artificial intelligence (AI) is a non-human model or program that is capable of solving advanced tasks.

 How does machine learning work?

-Through continuous feedback loops, machine learning models are able to identify patterns and repetition in data that they can then use to make inferences and take appropriate actions.
+Through continuous feedback loops, machine learning models are able to identify patterns and structure in data that they can then use to make inferences and take appropriate actions.

 Neural networks explained

-AI reinforcement learning is a type of machine learning where the agent learns an optimal set of decisions that maximizes a reward function.
-The learning system attempts to solve issues through trial and error and uses the results from each event to influence its next decision.
+Reinforcement learning (RL) is a type of machine learning where the agent learns to make sequential decisions that maximize a reward function.
+RL agents learn through trial and error and refine their decisions based on which past decisions have yielded higher or lower reward.
 Like a child or pet, the algorithm learns what behavior leads to positive or negative rewards based on the reward function it is trying to optimize.

 Sim to real

-Sim to real refers to the transfer of a system or algorithm performing in simulation or with synthetic data to a system or algorithm in the real world or using real-world data.
+Sim to real refers to the transfer of a model learned in simulation or with synthetic data to a system in the real world or using real-world data.

 Ground truth is the expected and correct result with no errors and usually compared against measurements by a system with noise or inherent errors to determine the accuracy of the prediction or measurement.